How Many Ounces In A Ton

 Converting Tons to Ounces:

 To convert tons (of any type) to ounces, simply reverse the process.
-Multiply the number of tons by the appropriate pound-to-ton conversion factor, then multiply the result by the pound-to-ounce conversion factor (16 oz/lb).
+Multiply the number of tons by the appropriate pound-to-ton conversion factor, then multiply the result by the pound-to-ounce conversion factor (16 oz/lb) It's one of those things that adds up..

 Practical Applications and Examples